Last Updated 8/26/2019. Get latest update if you have an earlier version!

-- Calculate SEP_DIST_1=1 to set the default separation distance of 1 km, where it has not been assigned.
+- Calculate SEP_DISTANCE =1 to set the default separation distance of 1 km, where it has not been assigned.

-NOTE: Update data within the SEP_DISTANCE field (in kilometers) in the SFSurvey.gdb sf_point feature class for the following reasons:
+NOTE: As appropriate, update data within the SEP_DISTANCE field (in kilometers) for following reasons:

 - any of the locations fall within unsuitable habitat, in which case the (suitable) separation distance should be replaced with the unsuitable habitat distance